algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 1. Scroll through the predefined meals suggested by the application.
 2. Select the desired traditional meal.
 3. Select the Wine Tab.
-4. Scroll through the corresponding wine.
+4. Scroll through the suggested list of wine.
 5. Click on the desired one.

 > [!Warning] Alternate Flows